An Efficient Hybrid Heuristic for the Transmission Expansion Planning under Uncertainty: Solution approach

+PH begins with a feasible incumbent solution that includes all candidate lines and updates it whenever a new feasible solution with an improved cost is found.
 At the end of each PH iteration, two solutions are generated.
 The $\beta$-intersection solution includes candidate circuits built in at least $\beta\%$ of the scenarios, whereas the union solution comprises all candidate lines selected in at least one scenario.
 The costs of both solutions are computed for each scenario, and if power flow violations occur, a repair method is applied (see Section \ref{sec:dnr}).
 Because repair can possibly fail to completely eliminate violations at a scenario, a penalized cost is adopted to compare feasible and infeasible solutions.
 Note that lines added to repair a specific scenario are also inserted for the remaining scenarios in the same solution to maintain consistency.
-PH then begins the next iteration with the solution of smallest penalized cost found in the previous iteration.
+PH then begins the next iteration with the \blue{most recent feasible solution}.
 The algorithm terminates when it reaches the time limit.